gregoryv/qual/README.md

     assert.Equals(t, a, b, "a and b be should be equal")

-This reads fairly well but if you consider adding a couple more of these statements
+This reads fairly well but if you consider adding a couple more of these statements, readability starts to suffer

     a, b, c, d := SomeFancyFunc()
     assert.Equals(t, a, b, "a and b be should be equal") assert.NotEquals(t, a, c, "a and c should be different") assert.NotNil(t, d, "d should not be nil")

-now it starts to build up and get repetitive.
+and get repetitive.
-Using the qual Assert func you can achieve the same thing
+Using the Assert func you can achieve the same thing with

     a, b, c, d := SomeFancyFunc()
     Assert(t, Vars{a,b,c,d},